Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 learnt that the objective had been

-gained all [?] the time and we
+gained all along the line and we

 were consolidating.
-The Col. [easy] up
+The Col. rang up

 to tell me that I could return to

-my Btn as we were moving off
+my Bty as we were moving off

-For a few days spell at [Foaillor?]
+for a two days spell at Fouilloy

 and to give us an opportunity to

-Reorganise. was glad to get the
+reorganise.
+I was glad to get the

 news as I wanted a sleep badly

-aid set off on my horse which
+and set off on my horse which

-the Btn position.
+the Bty position.
 I found they

 had left so there was nothing

-left to do but ride back alone
+left to do but ride back alone.

 This time I had an opportunity